13 Stunning Photo Spots in Regensburg, Germany for Instagram

 10. Regensburg by Drone

-If you’ve got a drone, Regensburg is your playground.
-The aerial views capture the medieval layout of the city, the sweeping curve of the Danube, and the spires of St. Peter’s Cathedral.
-This easily ranks among the best photo spots in Regensburg, hands down.
+If you have a drone, Regensburg looks incredible from above.
+The aerial perspective captures the medieval layout of the city, the curve of the Danube, and the spires of St. Peter’s Cathedral all in one frame.
+For the best composition, make sure to include the Old Stone Bridge crossing the river with the cathedral rising in the background.

 Google Maps Location: Here (Approximately)